-\ Terminals 2-4 are factory-jumpered on the White-Rodgers 36C gas valve.
+^{} Terminals 2-4 are factory-jumpered on the White-Rodgers 36C gas valve.

-1. All wiring must be installed in accordance with: A.U.S.A. - N.E.C.
-And any other national, state, or local code requirements.
-Boiler must be electrically grounded as required by National Electrical Code ANSI/NFPA 70 - latest edition.
+- 1. All wiring must be installed in accordance with: - A. U.S.A.
+N.E.C.
+And any other national, state, or local code requirements. - B. Canada C.S.A.

-B.Canada - C.S.A.
 C22.1 C.E.C.
-Part 1 and any other national, provincial, or local code requirements.

-- 2. Pilot lead wires are not field replaceable.
-Replace pilot assembly if necessary. - 3.
-If any of the original wire as supplied with the appliance must be replaced, use minimum 105 °C wire or equivalent.
+Part 1 and any other national, provincial, or local code requirements. - 2.
+Pilot lead wires are not field replaceable.
+Replace pilot assembly if necessary. - If any of the original wire as supplied with the appliance must be replaced, use minimum 105 °C wire or equivalent.
 Exception wires to a rollout TFE must be 200 °C or equivalent. - 4.
-Thermostat anticipator setting (single zone) see Table G for anticipator setting, depending on which gas valve is installed in boiler. - 5.
-For multiple zoning, use either zone valves or circulators.
+Thermostat anticipator setting (single zone) see Table G for anticipator setting, depending on which gas valve is installed in boiler. - For multiple zoning, use either zone valves or circulators.
 Refer to the component manufacturer's instructions and this manual for application and wiring suggestions. - 6.
 Refer to control component instructions packed with the boiler for application information. - 7.
-Wire any additional limit controls (low water cut-off, additional high limit, etc.) in series with boiler rollout TFE and spill switch as shown.
+Wire any additional limit controls (low water cutoff, additional high limit, etc.) in series with boiler rollout TFE and spill switch as shown.